falkaer/the-guide/m1_memory_hierarchies/s2_intro_to_gpus.md

 When running you can load it from disk as needed.
 Once we have compiled our shader code we can create a compute pipeline with a specific entry point.
 The entry point is just the function that will be called when dispatching the shader call later on.
 Once we have a ```ComputePipeline``` we can begin doing our bind group layouts.
-In CUDA you can pass device side pointers to your CUDA functions when dispatching.
+In CUDA, you can pass device side pointers to your CUDA functions when dispatching.
 Or phrased differently, when using CUDA you can pass along memory addresses for buffers you have explicitly allocated on the GPU.
 When using the graphics APIs the most basic thing to do, if you are not going bindless, which is... well, don't worry about it, is to use bindings.
 There is a certain amount of bind